rhaido/blog/2015/10/21/soldering-answering-beginners-questions.md

 **WARNING:** do not use non-cellulose sponges from kitchen shop.
 Sponge you really want should be made out of 100% cell, and it should be hard and dense in a dry state; otherwise you are risking to kill the tip of your soldering iron!

+**UPDATE**: currently I am trying to use exclusively brass wool with the Antex irons, and already one tip is damaged.
+Maybe I'm using it wrong, or brass wool ball is of a bad quality - let see.
+For the moment, I'm not really pleased with the results of my tests.

 ## Leaded vs Lead-free Solder
 Funny enough, the answer for amateurs and for high reliability the answer is